Fellowship of the NZPsS is an honour that can be conferred upon Full Members.

 Applying for NZPsS scholarships

 The NZPsS offers two scholarships annually- the Karahipi Tumuaki – President’s scholarship and the Postgraduate Psychology Student Social Justice Research Scholarship.

 Karahipi Tumuaki- The President’s Scholarship- Closing Date 1 July 2023

 The Society offers the Karahipi Tumuaki President’s Scholarship which recognises research that is Māori centred and of value to the Māori community.
 The Scholarship is valued at $5000 plus one year’s free membership of the Society.
 If the recipient is a Full Member of the Society, the subscription fee will be waived for one year.
-If the recipient is not a member, they will receive a year’s free subscribership to the Society.
+If the recipient is not a member, they will receive a year’s free subscribership for their first year of full membership after being a student.
 This scholarship is offered each year.

 Postgraduate Student Social Justice Research Scholarship - Closing Date 1 July 2023